 You Gotta See This is a series recommending art around Austin that you just shouldn't miss.

-Art lovers drawn to giant indoor mural at the University of Texas
+Art loves drawn to new giant indoor mural at the University of Texas